JosticeMan/DiscordSudo/README.md

 # DiscordChannelProxy

 A bot with mongodb backend capable of taking commands from any channel and <br />
-redirecting the result to another channel, whilst logging in a set admin log channel.
+redirecting the result to another channel, whilst logging in a set admin log channel. <br /> <br />

+Perfect for pranking/anonymous commands.

 # Setup